Parvathy Thiruvothu: Continued success and expanding horizons (2019–present)

 In 2019, Parvathy appeared in Uyare, directed by debutant Manu Ashokan.
-In the film, she played the role of Pallavi Raveendran, an aspiring pilot whose life takes a drastic turn after surviving an acid attack.
-The film was well received both critically and commercially, and Parvathy's portrayal of Pallavi was praised by both critics and audiences for its emotional depth and sensitivity.
+She played Pallavi Raveendran, an aspiring pilot who survives an acid attack.
 Her second release in 2019 was Aashiq Abu's Virus, a medical thriller based on the real-life Nipah virus outbreak that occurred in Kerala in 2018.
-Produced by Rima Kallingal, the film featured an ensemble cast and explored the devastating effects of the virus on the lives of those affected, while also showcasing the efforts of healthcare workers and government officials to contain the outbreak.
-Parvathy played Dr. Annu, a pivotal role in the film, contributing to the narrative with a restrained yet powerful performance.
-Both the film and Parvathy's role were well-received by critics and audiences, with the film praised for its realistic portrayal of the outbreak and the collaborative effort required to manage such a crisis.
+Produced by Rima Kallingal, the film featured an ensemble cast and depicted the response to the 2018 Nipah virus outbreak in Kerala.
+Parvathy played the role of Dr. Annu.

 In 2020, Parvathy made a cameo appearance in Halal Love Story, a satirical comedy directed by Zakariya Mohammed.
 The film revolves around a group of aspiring filmmakers attempting to create a film that aligns with their religious values.
-Although her role was brief, the film received positive reviews for its humour and social commentary.

 The following year, Parvathy had three releases: Varthamanam, Aanum Pennum and Aarkkariyam.
-In Varthamanam, directed by Siddhartha Siva, she played a central role as a student activist, addressing themes of social justice and political unrest.
-The film received praise for its topical relevance and Parvathy's strong performance as a committed activist.
-Aanum Pennum, an anthology film, explored three different stories set across distinct periods in Kerala's history, each examining gender roles and dynamics.
-The segments were directed by Aashiq Abu, Venu, and Jay K. Parvathy's contribution as Rachiyamma added depth to this anthology, which delved into the evolving roles of men and women across generations.
+In Varthamanam, directed by Siddhartha Siva, she played a central role as a student activist.
+Aanum Pennum is an anthology film consisting of three stories set in different periods in Kerala.
+The segments were directed by Aashiq Abu, Venu, and Jay K. Parvathy appeared as Rachiyamma in one of the film's segments.
 In Aarkkariyam, a thriller directed by Sanu Varghese, Parvathy starred alongside Biju Menon and Sharaf U Dheen in a film set against the backdrop of the COVID-19 pandemic.
-The story revolves around secrets uncovered within a family, and Parvathy's performance was well-received for its subtlety and emotional nuance.
 She also made her debut in web series through Tamil Anthology series Navarasa in the segment Inmai.